-The Governing Body of Wallsend St Peter's (C of E) Voluntary Aided Church of England Primary School is the Admissions Authority for the school and they intend to admit up to 30 pupils to the reception year group in September 2014.
-This arrangement follows consultation between the Governing Body, the LA, all other schools in the area and all other Admission Authorities in the area.
+The Governing Body of Wallsend St Peter's (C of E) voluntary aided Church of England Primary School is the Admissions Authority for the school and they intend to admit up to 30 pupils to the reception year group in September 2015.

 The school is open to receive applications for admissions from the parents of all children.
-We must give priority to children in the care of the local authority (looked after children)(see definitions).
+We must give priority to children in the care of the local authority (looked after children) or that were previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order (see definitions) and those with a Statement of Special Educational needs that names the school.
 In the event of the number of applications exceeding the number of places available priority will be given to applications in the order of priority indicated below.